 This includes being blamed or controlled by intimidation or fear, shouted at, ridiculed or bullied, threatened, or humiliated.
 It includes harassment, verbal abuse, online or mobile phone bullying and isolation.

 This includes forms of harassment, ill-treatment, threats or insults because of a person’s race, age, culture, gender, gender identity, religion, sexuality, physical or learning disability, or mental-health needs.
 Discriminatory abuse can also be called ‘hate crime’.

 This includes slavery, a person being forced to work for little or no pay (including in the sex trade), being held against their will, tortured, abused or treated badly by others.
-A person who is experiencing modern slavery may be subject to County lines.

 This includes psychological, physical, sexual, financial or emotional abuse by someone who is a family member or is, or has been, in a close relationship with the person being abused.
 This may be a one-off incident or a pattern of incidents or threats, violence or controlling behaviour.
 It also includes being forced to marry, honour based violence and female genital mutilation (FGM).

 This includes neglect and providing poor care in a care setting such as a hospital or care home, or in a person’s own home.
 This may be a one-off incident, repeated incidents or on-going ill-treatment.
 It could be due to neglect or poor care because of the arrangements, processes and practices in an organisation.

 For more information about the signs of abuse, and what to report, refer to the Safeguarding Thresholds: Guidance for Professionals.